aws-samples/shopfloor-connectivity/docs/README.md

 # Running the SFC core process

-The main class for running the SFC core process is com.amazonaws.sfc.MainController.
+The main class for running the SFC core process is `com.amazonaws.sfc.MainController`.
 The build process creates a sfc-main application in the sfc-main/build/distributions directory.
-The sfc-main.tar file contains script files (bin/sfc-main and bin/sfc-main.bat) to launch the applications, and all required libraries (/lib/\*.jar)
+The sfc-main.tar.gz file contains script files (**bin/sfc-main** and **bin/sfc-main.bat**) to launch the applications, and all required libraries (/lib/*.jar)

-The main class for running the SFC core is com.amazonaws.sfc.MainController.
+The main class for running the SFC core is `com.amazonaws.sfc.MainController`

-The sfc-main application has the following command-line arguments.
+The `sfc-main` application has the following command-line arguments:

 | **Parameter**           | **Description**                                                                                                                              |
 |-------------------------|----------------------------------------------------------------------------------------------------------------------------------------------|